 Agreement on Friendship, mutual assistance (2008), Agreement on joint Russian military base on the territory of the Republic of Abkhazia (2010), and a number of other international and intergovernmental documents were signed between Russia and Abkhazia.

 Besides Russia, the independence of the Republic of Abkhazia is recognized by Venezuela, Nicaragua, Nauru, Vanuatu, Tuvalu, and the Republic of South Ossetia and the Pridnestrovian Moldavian Republic.

 Due to the death of the President Sergey Bagapsh on May 29, 2011, the Parliament called early Presidential elections.

-In 2014 after May political crisis in Abkhazia which resulted into resignation of the President Aleksandr Abkvab and Parliament's call on early election, the leading opposition party "the Forum of national unity" supported the candidacy of Raul Khadjimba for the post of the President of the Republic of Abkhazia.
-The candidacy of the leader of the public veteran organization "Aruaa" Vitaly Gabniya was nominated for Vice-president's post.
+In 2014, after the May political crisis in Abkhazia, which resulted in the resignation of President Aleksandr Ankvab and Parliament's call on an early election, the leading opposition party the "Forum of national unity" supported the candidacy of Raul Khadzhimba for the post of the President of the Republic of Abkhazia.
+The candidacy of the leader of the public veteran organization "Aruaa" Vitaly Gabniya was nominated for Vice President's post.